mfem/mfem/CONTRIBUTING.md

 MFEM has several levels of automated testing running on GitHub as well as on local Mac and Linux workstations, and Livermore Computing clusters at LLNL.

-### OSX and Linux smoke tests
+### OS X/macOS and Linux smoke tests
 We use Travis CI to drive the default tests on the `master` and `next` branches.
 See the `.travis` file and the logs at [https://travis-ci.org/mfem/mfem](https://travis-ci.org/mfem/mfem).

 Any testing using Travis CI should be kept lightweight, as there is a 50 minute time constraint on jobs.
-Two virtual machines are configured - OSX and Linux.
+Two virtual machines are configured - OS X and Linux.

 - Tests on the `master` branch are triggered whenever a PR is issued on this branch.
 - Tests on the `next` branch are currently scheduled to run each night.